jcody/jekyllmap/README.md

 Adding Locations
 -----------------
 Locations are located in the `location/` folder as .txt files, supporting images reside in `images/`.
-Jekyll will compile all text files by default regardless of filename, as long as the file has a (yaml structure)[http://rhnh.net/2011/01/31/yaml-tutorial].
+Jekyll will compile all text files by default regardless of filename, so long as the file has a [yaml structure](http://rhnh.net/2011/01/31/yaml-tutorial).

 The text file **must** be structured as follows: